 - Lower blood sugar and glycosylated hemoglobin with turmeric

 Natural home remedies offer a gentler way to manage diabetes.
 By including non-starchy, low-carb foods in your diet, you can fight type 2 diabetes.
 Additionally, give berries, lean fish, and walnuts a try.
 You can also opt for ayurvedic remedies like bitter gourd, amla, turmeric, and mango leaves, which are proven hypoglycemic agents.
 Larder staples like cinnamon and apple cider vinegar can improve insulin sensitivity.
 A low-fat vegan diet can also help with glycemic control.

 As we all know, juicy, red apples are not only delicious but also healthy.
-If you are diabetic, apple is one the best fruits you can eat.
-With a low glycemic index of 38, apples are slowly digested and absorbed by the body.
-And this means a reduction in the high levels of blood glucose and insulin.
-Apples are also high in soluble fiber, which controls blood sugar level and reduces cholesterol.
-Several studies observe that apple consumption is generally associated with a lower risk of developing type 2 diabetes.2 3
+If you are diabetic, apples are one the best fruits you can eat.
+Since apples have a low glycemic index of 38, they don’t raise your blood glucose level.
+Also, apples are high in soluble fiber, which slows down digestion.
+The slow digestion prevents you from eating between meals or overeating, thereby preventing spikes in your blood sugar levels.
+Several studies observe that apple consumption is generally associated with a lower risk of developing type 2 diabetes.

-Eat 1 avocado every day to reduce your risk of diabetes.
+Eat half an avocado every day to reduce your risk of diabetes.

-Experts suggest that 25–25% of your daily calories should be met by fats, if you are diabetic.
+Diabetes tends to lower the amount of “good” fats in your blood and increase the amount of “bad” fats.
+For this reason, experts suggest that 25–25% of your daily calories be met by fats.
 While saturated fats aren’t good for you, it’s important that you include healthy fats like monounsaturated foods like avocados in your diet.
-Avocados are also rich in potassium, a mineral that is essential for those with type 2 diabetes as it helps neutralize sodium levels.
-However, moderate your intake of avocados, as consuming excessive potassium can be as dangerous as consuming too little.7 8
+However, moderate your intake of avocados, as consuming excessive potassium – a nutrient that avocados are rich in – can be as dangerous as consuming too little.

 Bitter melon reduces blood glucose as effectively as standard diabetes drugs.